+Stakeholder engagement

-Stakeholder engagement We remain informed on issues that are most important to our various stakeholders through consultation to obtain their feedback.
+We remain informed on issues that are most important to our various stakeholders through consultation to obtain their feedback.

 We identify our most important stakeholder groups based on the extent of the stakeholder group's engagement with the company and their influence on the company.
 From this analysis emerges a short list comprising customers, civil society/NGOs, suppliers, rating agencies, investors, team members, and unions.

 Because issues evolve over time, and new ones emerge, Bell consults this broad range of stakeholders in a variety of ways and on an ongoing basis.

 Here are some of the ways we connect with stakeholders:

-- We connect with customers frequently through Fizzback and social media - We connect with NGOs and civil society at formal industry events - We monitor our dedicated email address for direct feedback - We participate in annual peer report evaluations (eg. Global Compact Network Canada) and seek expert feedback from EXCEL - We engage with internal stakeholders throughout the year to get insight into the topof-mind issues of everyone in the networks these subject matter experts have developed, including experts from: Customer Experience Community Investment Residential Services Investor Relations Field Operations Procurement Unions Security Network Real Estate Regulatory Affairs Media Communications Health & Safety Human Resources Mobility Business Continuity Sales IT Privacy • We participate in professional sustainability groups through membership
+- We connect with customers frequently through Fizzback and social media - · We connect with NGOs and civil society at formal industry events, such as conferences - We monitor our dedicated email address for direct feedback - We participate in annual peer report evaluations (eg. Global Compact Network Canada) and seek expert feedback from EXCEL - We engage with internal stakeholders throughout the year to get insight into the top-ofmind issues of everyone in the networks these subject matter experts have developed, including experts from: